 As a proposal manager, you’ve used Control+F (or Command+F) more times than you can count.
 The irony here is that you’re working at a tech company.
 You’re used to being ahead of the curve, an innovator in your space.
 If those two keyboard buttons Control+F are your faithful companions in the response process, then it’s time to make a serious change.

 Control+F is so 2018 and we can’t allow you to continue on this way.
 Content management is really the root cause of your Control+F habit.
 Let’s upgrade your existing approach to proposal management by improving your content techniques.

 “The number one benefit of information technology is that it empowers people to do what they want to do.
 It lets people be creative.
 It lets people be productive.
 And so in a sense, it is all about potential.” – Steve Ballmer

-Rather than Control+F, use search functionality within RFPIO’s answer library to quickly find content.
+Rather than Control+F, use search functionality within RFPIO’s Content Library to quickly find content.
 Search by standard keywords, a phrase “enclosed in quotes,” or even a fuzzy search.
 A fuzzy what?
 Fuzzy searches discover terms that are similar to a specified term without necessarily being an exact match. (i.e. Slack~ which gives the result as “stock”, “track,” “crack,” and “slack.”)
-Yes, it’s an answer library search technique you will love using.
+Yes, it’s an Content Library search technique you will love using.